raisov/resourceloader/README.md

 ```swift
 import ResourceLoader
 ```
-Loadable resources should have a type  conforming to the protocol `CreatableFromData`.
+Loadable resources should have a type  conforming to the custom protocol [`CreatableFromData`](./ResourceLoader/CreatableFromData.swift).
 To ensure conformancy, a type must have an `init?(data: Data)` constructor.

 Conformance can easily be provided for types such as UIImage (NSImage), XMLParser and PDFDocument by extensions like:
  ```swift